hasura/graphql-engine-heroku/README.md

 Hasura helps you build GraphQL apps backed by Postgres or incrementally move to GraphQL for existing applications using Postgres.

-Deploy Hasura GraphQL Engine on Heroku and get a GraphQL endpoint in under 30 seconds :timer:
+Deploy Hasura GraphQL Engine on Heroku and get a GraphQL endpoint in under 30 seconds :clock1:

 Read more at [hasura.io](https://hasura.io) and the [docs](https://docs.hasura.io).